 Let me tell you a little about the inspiration behind this “Rainbow in Someone’s Cloud” quote coloring page for adults.

-When I heard this quote the first time, rainbow wasn’t the only thing that immediately stood out to me.
+When I heard this quote the first time, the rainbow wasn’t the only thing that immediately stood out to me.
 I also imagined a cloud.

 But not just any cloud.
-I imagined one of those little rain clouds, you know, the ones that follow cartoon characters around.
+I imagined one of those little rain clouds…you know, the ones that follow cartoon characters around.

 The little dog pictured on this quote adult coloring page I imagined to be a scruffy old dog that was homeless.
 It has no collar.
 You could say that his life was “ruff” (sorry, I had to go there.).
-He has quite a large cloud raining down over him, making his hair all matted and giving him that familiar “wet dog smell.”
+He has quite a large cloud raining down over him, making his hair all matted, giving him that familiar “wet dog smell.”

 Who would want to pay any mind to a scruffy old stinky, homeless, dog like this, right?

 Well, that dog just needed someone to be a rainbow in his cloud.
-Notice the little girl in the picture is holding her rainbow umbrella over him to shelter him from the rain.
+Notice that the little girl in the picture is holding her rainbow umbrella over him to shelter him from the rain.

 See her hair?
 There’s water bouncing off of her all over and her hair is getting wet and frizzy.
 It is no longer nice and neat to go with her pretty dress, but yet she is serving this dog.
 He’s not even a human being.
 He doesn’t really care if he’s smelly or if his fur looks crazy, but she still chooses to be a rainbow in his cloud.

 Her sunshine and kindness sheltered him from his storm.
 It brought him hope.
-Her light shined through the water droplets of his hovering cloud and created a beautiful rainbow that they both can now enjoy.
+Her light shone through the water droplets of his hovering cloud and created a beautiful rainbow that they both can now enjoy.